Skip to main content

 Story Genre Blender

 A story genre blender helps writers escape the blank-page trap by forcing unexpected genre pairings into a concrete, pitchable premise.
 Gothic horror meets romantic comedy.
 Heist thriller collides with mythological epic.
-The tool generates up to however many concepts you need, each with built-in conflict, tone, and direction — not a vague prompt, but a hybrid premise with structural DNA already mixed.
-Genre mashups aren't a gimmick.
+Each generated concept comes with built-in conflict, tone, and direction — not a vague prompt, but a hybrid premise with structural DNA already mixed.
+Set how many concepts you want in a batch, then scan the results for the one that makes you think 'wait, that could actually work.'
+The friction between two genre conventions is what makes a premise feel both familiar and unpredictable.
 Alien is haunted-house horror in space.
-Get Out is social satire wrapped in psychological thriller.
-The friction between two genre conventions is what makes a premise feel both familiar and unpredictable.
-Generate a batch, scan for the one that makes you think 'wait, that could actually work,' and start writing.
+Get Out is social satire wrapped inside psychological thriller.
+The mashup isn't a gimmick — it's the load-bearing architecture.
+Workflow tip: If you're using this for NaNoWriMo or a short story collection, generate a full batch at once.
+Sometimes the second-best result is the one that turns into a novel.

 How to use